There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 - Do basic econometric calculations by using a calculator

-- Do an econometric analysis in Stata using his or her own data
+- Do an econometric analysis in Stata using your own data

 The student should be able to:

 The course consists of lectures and independent studies in the form of reading the textbook, solving problem sets, doing PC exercises, and writing a term paper.
 The students are encouraged to work in groups.
-A group of either two or three students can write one term paper.
+The term paper is a group exercise.
+Two to three students can participate in one group.
+In special cases, one student can write the paper alone, however, the paper will be evaluated as if it was written by a group.
 It is important to get started with all the activities early in the semester.

-Mathematics (MATH100 ntroductory Mathematics or ECN102 Introduction to Mathematics for Economists), statistics (STAT100 Statistics), and microeconomics (ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare).
+Mathematics (e.g., MATH100 Introductory Mathematics or ECN102 Introduction to Mathematics for Economists), statistics (e.g., STAT100 Statistics), and microeconomics (e.g., ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare).

 Macroeconomics and courses in applied economics.

-60% of the final grade will be based upon a 3,5 hour written examination.
-40% of the final grade will be based on the term paper.
-Students must have a passing grade (A-E) on both the term paper and the written examination to get a passing grade in this subject.
-A term paper and its grade is valid the year the term paper is written and the next year.
-No re-examination is offered.
+Combined assessment: 60% of the final grade will be based upon a 3,5 hour written examination (A-F).
+40% of the final grade will be based on the term paper (A-F).
+Students must have a passing grade (A-E) on both the term paper and the written exam separately to pass the course.
+A term paper and its grade is valid the year the term paper is written and the following year, but the term paper has to be resubmitted if last year's paper is used.
+No resit exam.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).